mtlynch/mediagoblin/docs/source/api/objects.rst

 Using any the APIs mentioned in this document you will required :doc:`authentication`.
-There are many ways to interact with objects, some of which aren't supported yet by mediagoblin such as liking or sharing objects however you can interact with them by updating them, deleting them and commenting on them.
+There are many ways to interact with objects, some of which aren't supported yet by MediaGoblin such as liking or sharing objects however you can interact with them by updating them, deleting them and commenting on them.